QubitHD: A Stochastic Acceleration Method for HD Computing-Based Machine Learning: Proposed QubitHD algorithm

-In this section, we present the \Design algorithm.
-It enables efficient binarization of the HD model with minor impact on the classification accuracy.
+In this section, we present the \textit{QubitHD} algorithm.
+It enables efficient binarization of the HD model with a minor impact on classification accuracy.
 The algorithm is based on \textit{QuantHD} and consists of four main steps:

 \textbf{1) Encoding}: This part is described in detail in Subsection \ref{sec:encoding} and Figure \ref{fig:HD}b\\